Centrifugal or “vortex” separators remove

 where the outlet nozzle pipe is located and they subsequently impinge

-onto the vessel body or the vortex containment plate mounted to the
+onto the inner circumference of the vessel body or the vortex containment plate mounted to the

 internal exit nozzle pipe.

-load equivalent to 5% of the maximum rated weight flow for a given size
+load equivalent to 5% of the maximum rated mass flow rate for a given size

 vessel.

-A centrifugal separator “size” is not necessarily the
+A centrifugal separators “size” is not necessarily the

-same as the “size” of the inlet and outlet connections; it often is, but
+same as the “size” as the inlet and outlet connections; it often is, but

 doesn’t have to be.
 The mathematical calculations used for sizing